stanford-crfm/levanter/docs/Levanter-1.0-Release.md

 python -m levanter.main.train_lm --config_path gpt2_nano
 ```

-You can also change the dataset by changing the `dataset` field in the config file.
+## Training a GPT2-small on your own data

 If your dataset is a [Hugging Face dataset](https://huggingface.co/docs/datasets/loading_datasets.html), you can use the `data.id` field to specify it:

-## Training a GPT2-small on your own data

 ```bash
 python -m levanter.main.train_lm --config_path config/gpt2_small.yaml --data.id openwebtext